TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/GlobalValues/Typo3ConfVars/BE.rst

    Contains the default page TSconfig.

    Never set this configuration variable directly.
-Use the API method instead:
+Use the following methods instead:

+   .. versionadded:: 12.0
+      TSconfig stored in a file :file:`EXT:my_sitepackage/Configuration/page.tsconfig`
+      will be automatically added to :php:`$TYPO3_CONF_VARS[SYS][defaultPageTSconfig]`.

+   Page TSconfig stored in a files from all extensions called for example :file:`EXT:my_sitepackage/Configuration/page.tsconfig` will automatically be loaded into :php:`$TYPO3_CONF_VARS[SYS][defaultPageTSconfig]`.
+This is done during build-time and therefore more performant then the legacy way of loading default Page Tsconfig during runtime:

    .. code-block:: php
       :caption:`EXT:my_sitepackage/ext_localconf.php`